 Keeping Your Computer Updated and Clean

 In order to properly accomplish your family’s online security goals, you need to ensure your family’s computers and third-party software on it are updated with current security patches.
-It is imperative for everyone in your family to keep their anti-virus malware definitions up-to-date, and to consider additional security tools—including web browser extensions—to strengthen online privacy and avoid becoming prey to malware.
+It is imperative for everyone in your family to keep their anti-virus malware definitions up-to-date, and to consider additional security tools—like a firewall and a VPN—to strengthen online privacy and avoid becoming prey to malware.

 Additionally, Intego provides many security products that clean and protect your Mac from the latest online threats.
 Encourage your family to consider such solutions and engage in regular cleaning to maintain privacy on the Internet.
 Help them to be aware of suspicious sites and not to click blindly on every single link.